mathusanMe/Blur-Image/README.md

     d.
 Update the estimate by multiplying it with the error_estimate estimate = estimate * error_estimate

     e.
-Update the PSF for a number of sub-iterations:
+Update the PSF for a number of p-iterations:
        i.
 For each PSF iteration:
            A. Convolve the estimate with the current psf estimated_convolution = convolve2d(estimate, psf)